virginiar/Udacity-AndroidKotlinDeveloper-LocationReminder/README.md

 ```
 1.androidTest
         // DONE: Students explain their testing here.
         a.
+Added EspressoIdlingResource to the utils directory to handle idling resources
+        b.
 RemindersDaoTest to test the RemindersDao interface
-        b.
+        c.
 RemindersLocalRepositoryTest to test the RemindersLocalRepository class
-        c.
+        d.
 ReminderListFragmentTest to test the ReminderListFragment
-        d.
+        e.
 RemindersActivityTest to do an end-to-end test

 2. test
         // DONE: Students explain their testing here.